-I have been dreaming about this recipe for Spicy Korean Grilled Chicken Wings forever.
-With Fall around the corner and football season happening, it is time to think about tailgating food!
+I have been dreaming about this recipe for Spicy Korean Grilled Chicken Wings for some time now.
+With Fall around the corner and football season happening, it is time to start thinking about tailgating food!
 When a couple packages of chicken wings came in our last Butcher Box, I knew what was about to happen.
 Typically, I bake chicken wings, but I just knew that spicy gochujang chili paste would be fantastic on the grill.
-Guess what?
 I was absolutely right.
 Smoke and chili were made for each other.

 We consider being expert chicken wing eaters.
 It is true.
 We often travel for work and find ourselves in airports, searching for decent food; chicken wings are always the winner along with a cold beer.
 We decided that out of all the items on menus these were the least likely to be over fried or over breaded or too saucy!